elastic/ecs/rfcs/0000-User&HostIntegrationRFC.md

 * As part of Entity Analytics, we are ingesting metadata about Users and from various external vendor applications.
 We are storing all ingested metadata in Elasticsearch.
 After we map these fields to ECS, we will enrich these ingested events for risk-scoring scenarios (e.g. context enrichments) and detecting advanced analytics (UBA) use cases.

 * This schema will be used to persist `Observed` (queried) entities from ingested security log dataset in an Entity store.
-This entity store can be further extended to meet broaded overall Asset Mangagement needs.
+This entity store can be further extended to meet broader Asset Management needs.

 * We also envision additional enrichment use cases for existing prebuilt detection rules down the line.